lyon-fnal/dockerImages/qsharp-vscode-ubuntu/README.md

 docker run -e VNC_PW=your_password -it --rm -p 6901:6901 -p 5901:5901 qsharp-vscode-ubuntu
 ```

-See `../vscode-ubuntu/README.md` for more information.
+See [vscode-ubuntu](../vscode-ubuntu/README.md) for more information.

-Run `vscode` by popping a terminal and executing `code`.
-Or, adding `bash` to the end of the command line and running `code` in that shell.
+Run Microsoft Visual Studio Code by popping a terminal and executing `code`.
+Or, adding `bash` to the end of the command line above and running `code` in that shell.